Bakassi conflict: Armed clashes (1981–2005)

 were killed during border clashes.
 Nigeria claimed that Cameroonian soldiers fired first on the Nigerian patrol.
 Cameroon claimed Nigerian soldiers opened fire against a Cameroonian vessel close to Bakassi and that Nigeria violated international law in Cameroon's territory.
+The situation almost led to a full-scale war, but President Shehu Shagari's diplomacy played a crucial role in preventing further conflict, even after Nigerian soldiers had been stationed at the Cameroonian border.
 There were two further armed incidents in February 1987 in the Lake Chad region; three Cameroonians were kidnapped and tortured by the Nigerians.
 That same year Cameroonian gendarmes attacked 16 villages around Lake Chad and exchanged the Cameroonian flag for the Nigerian flag.
 Another incident occurred on 13 May 1989 when Nigerian soldiers boarded and inspected a Cameroonian fishing boat close to Lake Chad.
 In April 1990 Nigerian soldiers kidnapped and tortured two people.
 A couple of months later Nigeria claimed that Cameroon was annexing nine fishing settlements on the peninsula.
 Between April 1990 and April 1991 Nigerian soldiers made a number of incursions into the town of Jabane; on one occasion replacing the Cameroonian flag with the Nigerian standard.
 The following July the Nigerians occupied the town of Kontcha.
 The Nigerian Army made veiled threats that it would occupy some areas around Lake Chad.
 A 1992–1993 Cameroonian attack in Lake Chad resulted in the oppression of Nigerians, some of whom were killed and the rest subject to discriminatory taxation.
 Despite years of negotiations between the two countries, their relations became worse after Nigerian soldiers occupied Jabane and Diamond Island in the Bakassi Peninsula on 17 November 1993.